SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Incident_Gateway.md

 # Ziggo Incident Gateway

-The **Ziggo Incident Gateway** connector will generate a SNMP trap to register an event to the SAM system.
+The **Ziggo Incident Gateway** connector will generate an SNMP trap to register an event to the SAM system.

 ## About

 The **Ziggo Incident Gateway** receives info that is collected by the MICA interactive automation script.
 This script makes it possible to initiate an incident without the existence of alarms.
-The connector will process this information and will generate a SNMP trap to the SAM System.
+The connector will process this information and will generate an SNMP trap to the SAM System.

 ### Version Info